dolittle/Bifrost/Documentation/Articles/overview.md

 maintaining a [fork](https://github.com/ProCoSys/Bifrost) that was used by the project.
 Pull Requests from the fork has been coming in steadily.

+The effort of design and thoughtwork going into the project is a result of great collaboration over the years.
+Not only by the primary maintainers; Michael, Børge and Einar - but all colleagues and other contributors to the project.

 ## Domain Driven Design

 Bifrost got from the beginning set to embrace [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) and